 His work has been the target of growing curiosity, having been selected for several exhibition and editorial projects, namely:

-- “A story here to stay”, artist book with Calouste Gulbenkian Foundation support (in progress);
+- “A story here to stay”, artist book with Calouste Gulbenkian Foundation support (2021);

 - “Diversity – Research” – XXI Cerveira International Art Biennial, with Acquisition Prize (Cerveira, PT, 2020);